Sanyam-G/YouTube-Subtitle-Sync/README.md

 ## How to Install

 1.  **Get a Userscript Manager:** First, you need a browser extension that handles userscripts.
-Good ones are:
+A popular one is:
-* [Tampermonkey](https://www.tampermonkey.net/) (for Chrome, Firefox, Edge, Safari, Opera)
+    * [Tampermonkey](https://www.tampermonkey.net/) (available for Chrome, Firefox, Edge, Safari, Opera, and more) *(You can also use other managers like Violentmonkey or Greasemonkey for Firefox).*
 2.  **Install This Script:**
-* If you got this script from GitHub (or a site like Greasy Fork), look for a "Raw" button or an "Install" button.
-Your userscript manager should see it and ask if you want to install.
-* Or, you can create a new script in your userscript manager and just paste all the script code into it.
+    * Navigate to the main page of this script's GitHub repository.
+    * Find the script file `YouTubeHighSpeedSubtitleFix.user.js`.
+    * Click on the script file to view its content.
+    * Click the **"Raw"** button (usually located near the top right of the file view).
+    * Your userscript manager (e.g., Tampermonkey) should automatically detect the raw script and open a new tab or prompt you to install it.
+    * Confirm the installation in your userscript manager.

 ## User Settings

 Look at the top of the script file.
 You'll see a section with settings you can easily change: